keithlegg/kl_avr/README.md

 # kl_avr

-5+ years of AVR microcontroller experiments

 my experiments learning 8bit AVR chips

-From 2012-2017
+Over 10 years of having more fun with 8 bits than you can imagine.
+And I still am.
+I will always have a profound happiness of the simple days of banging bits on AVR chips.

 Posted here as much for myself as anything.

-I will always have a profound happiness of the simple days of banging bits on AVR chips.